Frequently Asked Questions

 Guinea-Bissau Phone Numbers: Format, Area Code & Validation Guide

-Guinea-Bissau's telecommunications landscape is primarily mobile-centric.
+Guinea-Bissau uses country code +245 for all international calls.
+The telecommunications landscape is primarily mobile-centric, with 8-digit phone numbers that follow specific formatting patterns.
 While a fixed-line infrastructure exists, it suffered significant damage during past conflicts and has not been fully restored.
-Therefore, mobile communication dominates, with two primary operators, Orange and MTN, providing the majority of services.
-This mobile-first environment is a crucial factor for developers to consider.
+Mobile communication now dominates, with two primary operators – Orange (prefix 95) and MTN (prefixes 96, 97) – providing most services.
+Consider this mobile-first environment when you build telecommunications applications.

-Calling within Guinea-Bissau uses an 8-digit system.
-There are no area codes, simplifying the dialing process.
+Call within Guinea-Bissau using an 8-digit phone number system.
+There are no area codes, which simplifies dialing across the country.

 95XXXXXX